Positively curved K\"ahler metrics on tube domains and their applications to optimal transport: Background on Hessian metrics and K ahler metrics on tube domains

 We call this the Hessian metric with potential $\Psi$.
 Here and below we denote by $\Psi_{ij}$ the partial derivative $\frac{\partial^2 \Psi}{\partial x_i \partial x_j}$.
 To define an associated K\"ahler manifold, we first define the tube domain $T \Omega$.
 To do so, we write $z_i = x_i + \sqrt{-1} y_i$ as the standard holomorphic coordinates of the complex Euclidean space ${\mathbb C}^n$, and consider the domain $ T \Omega \subseteq {\mathbb C}^n$ given by

 The $(1,1)$-form

 defined on $T \Omega$ is positive and closed, hence gives a K\"ahler metric on $T \Omega$.
-We will denote this metric by $\mathfrak{h}=\mathfrak{h}_{\Psi}$ and write $\omega$ for $\omega_\mathfrak{h}=\omega_{\Psi}$ for simplicity.
 We will call $h_{\Psi}$ the {\em K\"ahler Sasaki metric} with potential $\Psi$.
 As mentioned previously, the reason for this terminology is that it coincides with the almost-Hermitian structure on the tangent bundle of a Riemannian manifold with an affine connection, better known as the \textit{Sasaki metric} \cite{Dombrowski}.
 Here, the connection $\nabla$ is suppressed, but corresponds to differentiation with respect to the $x$-coordinates (i.e. in the x-coordinates, the Christoffel symbols of $\nabla$ vanish).
+For simplicity, we will often denote the metric by $\mathfrak{h}$ and K\"ahler form by $\omega$ (dropping the subscripts from each).